 Allison McMillan has hosted 41 episodes.

-Allison McMillan is the Engineering Manager for Atom at GitHub.
-She's worn many hats including startup founder, community builder at the University of Michigan, Software Developer, and Managing Director of a national non-profit.
-Allison started programming at a Rail Girls workshop and is now a chapter organizer.
-She speaks on a variety of topics including mentorship, working remotely, and being a parent and a developer.
+Allison McMillan is a Director of Engineering at GitHub.
+She’s worn many hats including community builder at the University of Michigan, software developer, and Managing Director of a national non-profit.
+She is a Mozilla Tech Speaker and speaks on a variety of topics including mentorship, working remotely, and being a parent in tech.